Alexamk/RREFinder/README.md

 You can also specify a range of other options, such as number of cores to use, or the bitscore cutoffs.
 Use 'python RRE.py -h'  to see a list of options.

-# Use RREFinder as a wrapper around the original way to detect RREs (HHPred) (Advanced)
+# Use RREFinder to detect RREs with the uniclust30 database (Advanced)
 You can also use RREFinder as a way to run the HHPred pipeline in a commandline fashion, just to detect RREs.
 This provides analogous results as when submitting queries online in the HHPred pipeline.
-However, RRE regions are automatically resubmitted in the same pipeline, to verify them.
+In addition, RRE regions are automatically resubmitted in the same pipeline, to verify them.
 This requires downloading of the uniclust30 database (https://uniclust.mmseqs.com/).

 Warning!
-This process is typically very time-consuming, and not typically suitable for large-scale analysis.
+This process is very time-consuming, and not typically suitable for large-scale analysis.

 HHPred is used first to find low-probability hits (<= 40).
 The region with flanking regions are extracted, and resubmitted  using the same pipeline, using a high-probability cutoff (>= 90).